nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed student list.
 Indexes are used to indicate students who are to be excluded from the advancement.

-* The index **must be a positive integer** ranging from 1 to 2147483647.

 * Multiple indexes can be taken in.
 Indexes must be separated by spaces.

 </div>

 Example:

+`levelup ex/1`

-before `levelup ex/1` command, the first student is primary 5 whereas the 2nd student is secondary 3.
+* Before the command, the first student is primary 5 whereas the 2nd student is secondary 3.

 ![BeforeLevelUp1](images/DemoBeforeLevelUpCommand1.png)

 ![BeforeLevelUp2](images/DemoBeforeLevelUpCommand2.png)

-after entering `levelup ex/1`, it advances all students by one level, excluding the 1st student in the list (and `grad` students).
+After entering the command, all students are advanced by one level, excluding the first student in the list (and the `grad` students).

 ![AfterLevelUp1](images/DemoAfterLevelUpCommand1.png)

 ![AfterLevelUp2](images/DemoAfterLevelUpCommand2.png)

-1st student in the list still remains primary 5 whereas the rest of the student advances by one level/
+The first student in the list still remains primary 5, whereas the rest of the students advance by one level.

 Other examples: